1 Cubic Meter 1 Cubic Feet

 Increased Adoption of Metric System

 Globally, there's a continued trend towards the adoption of the metric system (SI), with the cubic meter as its standard unit of volume.
-This is driven by the increasing interconnectedness of the world economy and the need for standardized measurements in international trade, science, and engineering.
+Plus, this is driven by the increasing interconnectedness of the world economy and the need for standardized measurements in international trade, science, and engineering.
 Even in countries where imperial units persist, there's a growing awareness of the benefits of using the metric system for its simplicity and coherence.

 Technological Advancements in Measurement